sen-tou/circular-buffer/README.md

 I based my reading mostly on this [blog post](https://www.baeldung.com/cs/circular-buffer).

-# Implementation
+## Implementation

 - A pointer where the next empty element is and where elements will be inserted in is called the **head**
 - A pointer to the **oldest** data in the buffer is the **tail**
-- If the head and tail point to the same location the buffer is full
+- A counter **count** that counts the elements up until the limit
+- Once the count reaches the limit the head needs to weap arounf and then it can either:
+  - Stop inserting
+  - Ovewriting the latest data, from this point the tail needs to move as well so that it points to the oldest data as described above